mrklaney/single-view-demo/README.md

 docker inspect 3c5e83f55983 | grep IPAddress
 ```

 where 3c5e83f55983 was my CONTAINER ID (and yours will be different).
+Your container should be named "sandbox."
+In that case you can use "sandbox" instead of the Container ID (i.e.  docker inspect sandbox | grep IPAddress).
 Make note of the IP-Address for the container and do

 ```
 ssh 172.17.0.2